The Attack on the Altar at the Annunciation of the Lord

 What I would find are the things that I have written here.
 The remarkable case of antithetic parallelism between the Annunciation of the Lord and the overturning of our altar makes it evident that both events were orchestrated by the same divine being.

-Putting relics under the altar is a tradition that goes back to the ancient catacombs, when the underground Church would use the table tomb of a martyr as an altar for Mass.
-When Christianity was legalized, it was fitting to continue having the remains or relics of saints under the altar; because it is the place of sacrifice, and the saints offered themselves as a sacrifice for Christ and his Church.
+Putting relics under the altar is a tradition which goes back to the catacombs, when the underground church would use the table tomb of a martyr as an altar for Mass.
+It was appropriate, because the altar is the place of sacrifice, and the martyrs gave up their lives as a holy sacrifice for Christ and his Church.
+That's also why they thought the souls under the altar in the vision of St. John (Rev. 6:9) are the martyrs.